 Lola Lane played Torchy once, in 1938’s Torchy Blane in Panama, where she tells the boys, “Murders and holdups are my meat.”
 Torchy’s other meat was…meat.
 To underscore our herione’s tough masculine side, another running gag involves Torchy’s appetite for steaks — “The fondest thing I is of,” she asserts in Torchy Gets Her Man.

 Torchy does indeed always get her man, and now she’s getting her due.
 This month Turner Classic Movies has begun showing the Torchy series every Saturday.
-Or, dig in to Torchy’s “Tao of Dame” anytime with the series collection on DVD.
+Or, dig in to Torchy’s “Tao of Dame” anytime with the .

 I’d love to be half as cool as Torchy, though I’d substitute a veggie burger for the steak, or perhaps great quantities of pancakes.